Shelly855/connect4-basic-ml-agent/README.md

 ## Optional: Rerun the Training

-If you want to rerun the notebook locally:
+To rerun the notebook locally:

 1. Ensure Python 3 is installed.
 2. Install required packages: